 What is Telecare?

-Telecare is a specific application of telehealth support services that is designed to remotely monitor patients from their homes.
-Multiple technologies are used to provide remote patient monitoring telehealth solutions for patients who need to be watched continuously or are at heightened risk of injury.
+Telecare is another subset of telehealth.
+It is a specific application of telehealth support services that is designed to remotely monitor patients from their homes and provide them with more independence and safety.
+Multiple technologies are used to provide telehealth solutions for patients who need to be watched continuously or are at heightened risk of injury.
 Telecare makes it possible for healthcare professionals to remain in constant contact with their patients.

 It can be confusing to differentiate between telecare, telehealth, and telemedicine.
 The common characteristic of the three terms is their use in bringing healthcare to a larger share of the population.
 Telehealth essentially refers to all electronically performed activities related to improving society’s healthcare.
 It includes the administrative and educational components of healthcare.
 Telemedicine and telecare are subsets of telehealth designed to interact with individuals to promote better healthcare outcomes.